Camp Evans Historic District: Cold War events

-The 1952 Army Radiation Dosimetry Laboratory was established in building 9401 which had an underground vault, a Van de Graff machine, and AN/UDM-1A caesium-137 and AN/UDM-1 cobalt-60 calibration sources.
+The 1952 Army Radiation Dosimetry Laboratory was established in building 9401 which had an underground vault, a Van de Graaff machine, and AN/UDM-1A caesium-137 and AN/UDM-1 cobalt-60 calibration sources and a 130,000 Curie Cobalt-60 pool irradiator for radiac development.
 The building had one and a half foot walls to protect contain the radiation during experiments.
 After a visit on October 20, 1953.
 McCarthyism claimed that Camp Evans was a "house of spies", but none of the camp's employees which Senator McCarthy investigated in 1953 and 1954 were ever prosecuted.
 In 1957, replacement equipment, on the frame of a captured German Wertzburg [sic] Reise radar, erected at the Project Diana site helped track the Soviet Union's Sputnik (cf. the Deal Test Site in Ocean Township that moved to Evans in 1973).

 Camp Evans became part of the Signal Radio Propagation Agency and developed a radar weather set The Evans laboratory transferred from the SCGS to the U. S. Army Signal Corps Engineering Laboratories (SCEL), which in April 1958 was renamed the U. S. Army Signal Corps Research and Development Laboratory.

 The Project Diana site with building 9162 was used for the NASA TIROS-1 satellite's downlink antenna (60-foot dish shaped antenna, Space Sentry) on April 1, 1960, for the first photograph from space (the ground terminal [was] at Fort Monmouth in the laboratory receiving area).
 Radiation Incorporated's AN/TLM-18 Space Sentry at Camp Evans was used for minitrack.
 The Army Photo-optics Laboratory opened at Camp Evans in 1963.
 Most Deal Test Site facilities and personnel moved to Camp Evans due to the Deal site lease terminating on June 30, 1973.